cellery-io/sdk/README.md

 In this quickstart guide, we will install a basic local Cellery runtime by running the following
 command:

+**IMPORTANT:** Due to the [known issue](https://github.com/wso2-cellery/sdk/issues/381), please execute the all 'cellery' commands in any directory other than the home directory.

 1. Run the local setup command.

     ```